Beach Water Testing in Niagara

 Wainfleet

-Posting / Closing Beaches
+Posting / closing beaches

 Beaches are monitored for bacteria levels (E. Coli), algae growth and safety concerns (such as debris, spills).
 When safety concerns show high levels of bacteria, the beach is posted as unsafe for swimming.